pyscript/pyscript/newdocs/docs/getting-started.md

 ## Development setup

-Almost all software platform like PyScript require a development environment the user needs to author their applications.
-That usually means picking an editor of choice, installing all dependencies needed by the application and setting everything up so that the application can be build and distributed.
-PyScript simplify these aspects for the user, reducing these to a bare minimum.
+Like most software platforms, PyScript requires a development environment where the user can write their applications.
+That means an editor where to edit files, installing all dependencies needed by the application and setting everything up so that the application can be build and distributed.
+PyScript simplify these aspects for the user, reducing these needs to an editor, a browser and ways to serve your application files.

-**tldr;** The easiest way to get the a full PyScript development setup on your browser, in seconds, is to use [pyscript.com](pyscript.com).
+**tldr;** The easiest way to get the a full PyScript development setup in seconds, is to use [pyscript.com](pyscript.com) on your browser.
-It is a free service that help users to create new projects from pre-created templates that already have all the project structure created, allowing user to edit, preview and deploy their apps with just a link, all in the same place.
+It is a free service that helps users create new projects from pre-created templates already structured using best practices allowing user to edit, preview and deploy their apps with just a link, all in the same place.

 ## Editors and Development Environment